CodezPoet/code_examples/README.md

 ## Coding Convention

 Different frameworks, cms, and projects can use different coding conventions.
 Some examples may use different coding conventions, however within each example a consistent coding style was chosen.
-The same goes for comments.

 ## Table of Contents